Czedros/CaravansTradeSimulator/README.md

    python main.py --days 30 --visualize
    ```

+3.**Outputs**:
+   This creates matplotlib files with trendlines as well as a data summary

 ## 🎮 Interactive Mode

-The simulator now includes a comprehensive **interactive mode** where you can play the economic simulation in real-time!
+The simulator includes a comprehensive **interactive mode** where you can play the economic simulation in real-time!

 ### 🚀 Getting Started